franciscop/server/docs/documentation/options/README.md

 # Options

-These are the available options, their defaults, types and names in `.env`:
+Available options, their defaults, types and names in `.env`:

 |name                 |default          |[.env](#environment)        |type    |
 |---------------------|-----------------|----------------------------|--------|